top 0

 The Next Chapter

-Presented by the same F&B group that operated Amante Bar & Restaurant (which sadly closed for good), The Next Chapter is a hit among locals and day-trippers in the district, featuring a sizeable selection of wines, beers, spirits, and cocktails with CBD-infused options.
-For mains, you can’t go wrong with the 10-ounce prime U.S. fillet ($298).
+Presented by the same F&B group that operated Amante Bar & Restaurant (which has since closed), The Next Chapter is a hit among locals and day-trippers, featuring a sizeable selection of wines, beers, spirits, and cocktails.
+For mains, you can’t go wrong with the char-grilled snapper with spicy tomato sauce or the char-grilled NZ sirloin steak.
+It also has differently themed live music every Friday, plus a typhoon and storm promotion that guarantees a free second round of drinks, making it the perfect place to unwind after a rough week.

 The Next Chapter, Shop R&S, G/F, Seaview Crescent, 8 Tung Chung Waterfront Road, Tung Chung | (+852) 2907 6808